aws/eks-anywhere/docs/content/en/docs/workloadmgmt/ingress.md

     EOF
     ```

 5. Create a Mapping, and Host for your cluster.
-This Mapping tells Emissary-ingress to route all traffic inbound to the /backend/ path to the Hello EKS Anywhere Service.
+This Mapping tells Emissary-ingress to route all traffic inbound to the /hello/ path to the Hello EKS Anywhere Service.
+The name of your hello-eks-anywhere service will be the same as the package name.

     ```bash
     kubectl apply -f - <<EOF
-    apiVersion: getambassador.io/v3alpha1
-    kind: Host
-    metadata:
-      name: hello-host
-    spec:
-      hostname: hello.example.com
-      mappingSelector:
-        matchLabels:
-          examplehost: host
     ---
     apiVersion: getambassador.io/v3alpha1
     kind: Mapping